TDF HIV Drugs Lawsuit

 The prices for a month’s supply of Complera and Stribild were raised by 7 percent—up to $2,508 and $3,469, respectively.
 Gilead didn’t raise the prices for some of their TDF-based drugs, which remained at $2,346 and $2,578 for a month’s supply.

 The timing of the price hikes raised alarms in the HIV community because they occurred just as Gilead was about to lose its exclusive hold on TDF.
 Since the older TDF drugs were now more expensive than TAF drugs, critics argued that it was a clear attempt to get doctors and patients to switch to the newly patented Odefsey and Genvoya, before Gilead lost business to generic competitors.

-Who is Eligible to File a Lawsuit Against Gilead?
+Who is Eligible for a Lawsuit Against Gilead?

-TDF-based drugs have been linked to nearly 20,000 reports of kidney disease and a 40% increased risk of bone fractures.
+TDF-based drugs allegedly have been linked to an increased risk of bone fractures.